-Planning your vacation at The Most Magical Place on Earth can be overwhelming.
-Whether it’s your first visit or you’re a seasoned regular, the time of year you choose to vacation can enhance your trip.
+It’s one of the most beloved destinations worldwide but planning your vacation at The Most Magical Place on Earth can be overwhelming.
+Whether it’s your first visit or you’re a seasoned Walt Disney World Resort regular, the time of year you choose to vacation can really enhance your trip.
 If you want to know the best time to visit Disney World, the answer will vary depending on what is important to you.
-Let’s weigh some of the things that will help you decide like weather, crowds and seasonal offerings.
+Let’s weigh some of the things that will help you decide like weather, crowds and seasonal offerings in 2023.

-Crowds have become an issue at Disney Parks.
-So much so that Disney has been in a position to raise prices across the board due to the demand.
+People love Disney Parks so much that crowds have become an issue.
+So much so that Disney has been in a position to raise prices across the board due to demand.
 Crowds usually mean longer wait times and less picturesque views in the parks.
 There used to be slow seasons throughout the year at Walt Disney World.
 A few changes like runDisney leveraging slower times to host events and international travel initiatives have brought more tourists in times that were usually sparse.
-These days it’s more like slower seasons.
+These days, it’s more like slower seasons.
 It’s just become so consistently popular that down times are shorter and less.. down.
 So the key here is to find the slight dips in attendance or, if possible, the few, short distinct time periods that are gloriously quiet.

 What is the slowest day of the week at Disney World?